rzk-lang/sHoTT/src/hott/09-propositions.rzk.md

           ( c'))))
 ```

-Conversely, if the total type `total-type A C` is a proposition, then so is
+Conversely, if the total type `#!rzk total-type A C` is a proposition, then so
-every fiber `C a`.
+is every fiber `#!rzk C a`.

 ```rzk
 #def is-fiberwise-prop-is-prop-total-type-is-prop-base uses (is-prop-A)